DEPARTMENT OF PHYSICS

 Application Procedure:

-Applicants are invited to submit their applications at the HKBU e-Recruitment System.
-Those who are not invited for interview 8 weeks after the submission of application may consider their applications unsuccessful.
-Details of the University's Personal Information Collection Statement can be found at https://hro.hkbu.edu.hk/en/worklife-at-hkbu/employee-favourable-environment.html#privacy-policy.
+Applicants are invited to submit their applications along with a cover letter illustrating how they are a good fit for this position through the HKBU e-Recruitment System.
+Those who are not invited for interview 8 weeks after submission of application may consider their applications unsuccessful.
+Details of the University’s Personal Information Collection Statement can be found at https://hro.hkbu.edu.hk/en/worklife-at-hkbu/employee-favourable-environment.html#privacy-policy.

-Review of applications is ongoing until the positions are filled.
+Review of applications will start on 15 November 2024 until the position is filled.

 JC STEM Lab of Neuronal Circuit Dynamics